thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ## UPDATES & FIXES

+### Multiple Codebase Usage
+Some users have already started creating their files and minting some of their files from previous code bases which makes use of both _ipfsMetas.json and _metadata.json files.
+This code base only makes use of the _metadata.json file.
+There is a new utils/migrate_json_between_ipfs_and_metadata.js script that will migrate the metadata_uri field from the ipfs file over to the metadata file so that the minting processes of this repo can work without issues.
+Please run it by making use of the "Main - Migrate_Json_Between_Ipfs_And_Metadata Command" below.

+### Retry Limit Addition
+Added a retry limit for the API calls into NFTPort so that after x number of retries, the attempt for the specific file will be stopped and the next file will be tried.
+This was added to be able to potentially process other files as a specific file might have issues.

 ### "Quota Limit Reached" or "Too many requests" errors
 Users have been experiencing issues in terms of API limitting.
 A new library "async-sema" was added and you can now adjust your APIKey's rate limit from the ACCOUNT_DETAILS constant file.
 It seems to be not an exact science, so to be more successful in processing all of your files in one go, try to put the max_rate_limit at one less than your APIKey's limit.

-### Retry Limit Addition
-Added a retry limit for the API calls into NFTPort so that after x number of retries, the attempt for the specific file will be stopped and the next file will be tried.
-This was added to be able to potentially process other files as a specific file might have issues.

 ## How To Use The Codebase
 Below is a rough guideline of the order in which the processes can be used.